Lavandula angustifolia

 Lavandula angustifolia, formerly L. officinalis, is a flowering plant in the family Lamiaceae, native to the Mediterranean basin.
-Its common names include lavender, true lavender and English lavender (though it is not native to England); also garden lavender, common lavender and narrow-leaved lavender.
+Its common names include lavender, true lavender and English lavender (though it is not native to England); also garden lavender, common lavender and narrow-leaved lavender."Lavandula angustifolia Mill."

 Description

 It is a strongly aromatic shrub growing as high as 1 to 2 m tall.
 The leaves are evergreen, 2–6 cm long, and 4–6 mm broad.
 The flowers are typically purple (lavender-coloured), produced on spikes 2–8 cm long at the top of slender, leafless stems 10–30 cm long.